NAC logo

 Open meetings

-Coaches will encourage athletes to attend open meetings hosted by other clubs and transport may be arranged
+Coaches will encourage athletes to attend open meetings hosted by other clubs and transport may be arranged where appropriate

 Cross country